 Are there any other costs?

 Parents in receipt of a bursary award will be required to pay any balance of termly fees in accordance with the school’s terms and conditions.
-A deposit is also payable when parents accept the offer of a place, but this may be reduced in the event that a substantial bursary is awarded.
-The minimum level of deposit payable will be £500.
-Deposits are refundable following your son’s final year at the School.
+A deposit is also payable when parents accept the offer of a place, but this may be reduced in the event that a substantial bursary is awarded and no deposit is required for families in receipt of a full bursary.
+Any deposits paid are refundable following pupils’ final year at the school.